Below is a list of things I have done in my professional life that I am pretty proud of.

 At Credence I picked up the STS3000 mixed signal training course, even though I knew zilch about mixed signal.
 I struggled along, spending time on the demo tester to learn everything I could about it and mixed signal testing.
 When the Asian sales guy asked me if there was a way to plot waveforms on a VT100 instead of a VT240, which none of the Asian customers had, I wrote a function to do just that.
 All that time I spent writing slot machine games and making it snow on a VT100 paid off when I mailed him a floppy with a PlotToVT100 program for his customers.

 During my stint at Credence while sitting in a class on codecs and DSP I experienced an epiphany on the subject of aliasing.
 I had been interested in aliasing since I first learned sampling theory but no one I spoke with could explain how to calculate where the aliases would fall in the spectrum.
-The instructor of this class (a very nice guy from LTX) was trying to explain how aliasing worked.
-His explanation was interesting but the procedure that he was touting for calculating where an alias would go was too complicated, and worked only in frequency, whereas most of the time we work in frequency bins.
+The instructor of this class was trying to explain how aliasing worked.
+His explanation was interesting but the procedure that he was touting for calculating where an alias would go seemed rather complicated and worked only in frequency, whereas most of the time we work in frequency bins.
 While listening to this lecture I suddenly figured out the answer and wrote it down.
 It was brilliant and simple, and could be coded directly into a test program in any language.
 It is simply this;

 • if(bin_num > num_samples) bin_num = bin_num mod num_samples;